Universal Vision-Language Dense Retrieval: Learning A Unified Representation Space for Multi-Modal Retrieval: UnivSearch by Learning a Unified Embedding Space

-Texts and images have different understanding mechanisms, making it difficult to tackle multi-modality tasks.
-But, both language and vision can be commonly translated as a type of mentalese to better communicate between different modules in our brains~\citep{doi:10.1177/0301006621991491}, showing the necessity of building unified multi-modality representations and multi-modality interactions.
-To build a unified multi-modality retrieval system, VL-UnivSearch contrastively learns a universal embedding space by using hard negatives with balanced-modality sampling (Sec.~\ref{sec:train}) and bridging the modality gap via verbalizing the image features to paraphrase pixel semantics in the raw text space (Sec.~\ref{sec:expansion}).
+Texts and images usually have different understanding mechanisms, making it difficult to tackle multi-modality tasks.
+Nevertheless, language and vision can be commonly translated as a type of mentalese to better communicate between different modules in our brains~\citep{doi:10.1177/0301006621991491}, thus a unified representation method has the ability to break the boundary of different modalities and benefit vision-language learning.
+To build a unified multi-modal retrieval system, UniVL-DR learns a universal embedding space by contrastively optimizing vision-language representations using hard negatives with balanced-modality sampling (Sec.~\ref{sec:train}) and bridging the modality gap via verbalizing the picture to paraphrase pixel semantics in the raw text space (Sec.~\ref{sec:expansion}).